zbauman3/zanebauman.com/src/articles/illumindex.md

 This project started as a simple idea: I wanted a small display on my desk that could show bits of information throughout the day.
 There are already a ton of these informational displays on the market, but if I’m being honest, actually having the display was never as interesting to me as building it.
 I’d always wondered how LED matrix displays worked, and combining one with networking sounded like a great excuse to also explore IoT development.

-Thus "Illumindex" was born, short for "Illuminated Information Index" (yes, the second "i" stands for information, not index).
-It is not a great name, but I am terrible at naming things, and that is not really the point of this project anyway.
+Thus "Illumindex" was born, short for "Illuminated Information Index".

+If you want to learn the nitty-gritty, low-level implementation of an LED matrix display and its driver – at the hardware and firmware level – this article will hopefully be informative and useful for you.
+If you just want to see the pictures and the parts list, [jump down to the sections after the software description](#aillm-involvement).

 ## Software

 > The software is open source and available at [github.com/zbauman3/illumindex](https://github.com/zbauman3/illumindex).

 The primary goal of this project, from a software perspective, was to learn how to build a display driver and design a small but complete IoT system from the ground up.
 To support that goal, I chose to write all of the application code myself.
-No third-party libraries are used in the firmware; the roughly 4,000 lines of code that make up the system are entirely my own.
+No third-party libraries are used in the firmware, only the manufacturer SDK, the roughly 4,000 lines of code that make up the system are entirely my own.

 The project is built on top of the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/v5.3.1/esp32s3/get-started/index.html), the official SDK provided by Espressif for the ESP32 family of microcontrollers.
 Using the ESP-IDF provides access to the underlying hardware, startup code, and toolchain support without abstracting away the details that are important when working close to the metal.
 It also provides some useful utilities that saved me a ton of time, like [cJSON](https://github.com/DaveGamble/cJSON).